 RAPTOR (Rapid Applications for Transport) is an initiative of EIT Urban Mobility that seeks to support and test innovative solutions promoting the mobility transition across European cities.
-In the context of the RAPTOR programme, and in collaboration with EIT Urban Mobility’s User Engagement team, we developed a Citizen Engagement* strategy for two RAPTOR pilots: in Riga, Latvia; and in Cluj-Napoca, Romania.
+In the context of the RAPTOR programme, and in collaboration with EIT Urban Mobility’s User Engagement team, we developed a Citizen Engagement* strategy for three RAPTOR pilots: in Den Haag, Netherlands; Dubnica nád Vahom, Slovakia; and Helsingborg, Sweden.

-The objective of our work was to propose, deliver and analyse the results of two tailor-made citizen engagement research projects, with the goal to support the pilot implementation of two micro-mobility solutions: in Riga, a bicycle, e-bicycle and scooter smart parking locker, developed by Spanish start-up Novality; and in Cluj-Napoca, a mobile phone app dedicated to giving real-time information on the bus network, developed by Romanian company X2 Mobile.
+The objective of our work was to propose, deliver and analyse the results of three tailor-made citizen engagement research projects, with the goal to support the pilot implementation of three different urban mobility solutions:

 The results were a series of recommendations for both the companies and the corresponding municipalities on the implementation of their solutions, but also for EIT Urban Mobility on how to best tailor the RAPTOR programme and ultimately develop a more human-centric approach to their mobility transition programmes.